microsoft/vscode-docs/docs/remote/containers.md

 ### Can I use Podman instead of Docker?

-Podman 1.9+ is mostly compatible with Docker's CLI commands and therefore generally does work if you pdate the setting **Remote > Containers: Docker Path** to `podman` on Linux.
+Podman 1.9+ is mostly compatible with Docker's CLI commands and therefore generally does work if you update the setting **Remote > Containers: Docker Path** to `podman` on Linux.

 ![Docker Path setting](images/containers/docker-path-setting.png)